interactionresearchstudio/ESP32-SOCKETIO/README.md

 Alternatively, clone this repository and use with the Arduino IDE.

 ## Issues
-Please report issues on here with as much information as possible.
+Please report issues on here with as much information as possible, including relevant screenshots and system information.